 The 21st of June has long been celebrated as the brightest day of the year.
 To celebrate the beginning of summer Brigit's Garden held a community bonfire.
 We had never been before so we took the opportunity to look around.
 It has four different gardens celebrating each of the four Celtic seasons among other things, such as plantings of the Ogham trees.

+Ogham is an early medieval alphabet composed of various horizontal lines crossing a vertical one.
 The name Ogham is allegedly derived from that of the Celtic god of literature and eloquence, Ogma.
 It is sometimes called "The Celtic Tree Alphabet," based on a tradition associating the names of trees to individual letters.
 The letters are primarily named after Irish native trees.

 Along with the bonfire, there was a drumming workshop in a marquee (big tent) which could be heard all over the garden.
-Afterwards there was a torch-lit procession, whereby the employees of the gardens (and some uh, lovely children) held torches while the rest of us followed with tea lights in Styrofoam cups.
+Afterwards there was a torch-lit procession, whereby the employees of the gardens (and some uh, lovely children)held torches while the rest of us followed with tea lights in Styrofoam cups.

 In a Celtic revival sort of ceremony, we filed under a living arch of branches while incense burned and women sang a Celtic song with the drums.
-I would have preferred this one instead.
+I would havepreferred this one instead.

 We walked through the stone circle and around to the pile of wood.